fnannetti/fnannetti.github.io/index.md

   **Activities:**
   - Administration of semi-structured interviews and focus groups
-  - Textual data analysis (including the use of text analysis software)
+  - Textual data analysis (including the use of relevant software tools)
   - Construction and analysis of corpora using a Corpus-Assisted Discourse Studies (CADS) approach, combining quantitative corpus-linguistic techniques with qualitative discourse analysis
   - Participation in research dissemination events (seminars, national and international conferences)
   - Contribution to journal articles